MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-publish-failure-trace.md

 The following sections explains the different events included in an outgoing **Web Service Publish Failure** trace, along with their dimensions.
 The tables list the dimensions that are specific to Business Central.

-## Web service metadata error: Name for subpage of parent page '' is missing.
+## <a name="rt0033"></a>Web service metadata error: Name for subpage of parent page '' is missing.
 Subpage is skipped.

 ### General dimensions